Samonella7/Voyage_of_a_Drake/README.md

     gladiator win                               4,7,12,50 gold
     selling bear claws                          10,15,20,40 gold, or 1 fish, or 2 meat stolen goods                                7,15 gold
+	charm										25 gold
+	herbs to tourists							3 gold for 1/4 of bag

 13)Basic util structure: so up to this point I've mentioned a lot of utils/whatever.cfg files.
     I guess it's time I explain a bit about that.